Could machine learning help bring marginalized voices into historical archives?

 This is where thoughtfully-applied AI comes into play.
 The coauthors say it stands to maximize the diversity of viewpoints within archives, for example scouring for content that goes beyond what indexes well on the internet and enhancing the discoverability of low-visibility communities that self-document.
 AI chatbots could interact with knowledge seekers to bolster their ability to discover a less-obvious, relevant artifacts, while at the same time allowing them to develop better digital literacy skills and exposing them to diverse historical perspectives.

-The coauthors don’t address the potential for bias within these systems themselves, it’s worth noting.
+The coauthors don’t address the potential for bias within these systems themselves.
 In the nonprofit Partnership on AI’s first-ever research report last April, the coauthors characterized AI now in use as unfit to automate the pretrial bail process, label some people as high risk, or declare others low risk and fit for release from prison.
 Other ill-fated experiments to predict things like GPA, grit, eviction, job training, layoffs, and material hardship reveal the prejudicial nature of AI algorithms; a recent study that attempted to use AI to predict which college students might fail physics classes found that accuracy tended to be lower for women.

 Despite this, the researchers maintain a positive view of AI and its potential to “provide a fuller picture” to those seeking to build better understandings of cultures.

 “Benefits of higher discoverability do not only accrue to marginalized communities; they also create positive knock-on effects for others who gain a better understanding of these cultures and are thus able to truly appreciate our shared cultural heritage in its entirety,” the coauthors wrote.
-“On the subject of comprehensiveness, collation of content from automated systems will enhance the available corpus in the archives … We find that modern AI-enabled approaches can create wider participation in shaping our shared cultural heritage while empowering monorities to have greater control over knowledge and artifacts that serve to represent their past and shape their present and future identities.”
+“On the subject of comprehensiveness, collation of content from automated systems will enhance the available corpus in the archives … We find that modern AI-enabled approaches can create wider participation in shaping our shared cultural heritage while empowering minorities to have greater control over knowledge and artifacts that serve to represent their past and shape their present and future identities.”